shravanshanmugam/learn-react/react-router-v6/notes.md

 - This is a context provider for routes
 - We can add our routes inside browser route like below
+- React matches multiple routes in our definition

 ```xml
 <BrowserRoute>